Kungliga tennishallen: History

-Other activities

 The Volvo PV444/544 was launched at the Kungliga tennishallen in September 1944.

 It was the site on 15 April 1962 of the fight between former world heavyweight boxing champion Ingemar Johansson and Dutch champion Wim Snoek.

 Various music concerts have been held at Kungliga including Rosita Serrano, Louis Armstrong, David Bowie, the Beatles, Led Zeppelin and the Rolling Stones.